Rishit30G/personal-portfolio-new/README.md

 # Personal Portfolio Website

-This is a personal portfolio website that I have created using Next JS and Acternity UI.
+This is a personal portfolio website that I have created using Next JS and Aceternity UI.
 This stunning portfolio template is designed to showcase your projects, skills, work experience, and more in a professional and elegant way.
 It is fully responsive and optimized for all devices. 🚀

 ## Walk Through Video 📹